GA-NIFS and JADES: Confirmation of pristine gas near GN-z11: Summary and conclusions

-\end{itemize} Our new observations strengthen the case for a PopIII clump or a PopIII+PopII system in the halo of GN-z11.
+\end{itemize} Our new observations strengthen the case for a PopIII clump or a PopIII+PopII system near GN-z11.
 At $z$=10.5862, \clump\ represents the most distant indication of PopIII stars and pristine or nearly pristine gas found so far.
-Deeper G395H data would help to constrain tentative \hg\ emission near \clump\ and enable more detailed studies of the physical properties of this system, including more stringent upper limits on its metallicity.
+Deeper G395H data would help us to constrain tentative \hg\ emission near \clump\ and enable more detailed studies of the physical properties of this system, including more stringent upper limits on its metallicity.

 \begin{appendix}